rpmuller/ePubs/WP1.md

 > benefactor besides being repaid will incur a debt to him. ...
 It is
 > the mark of the magnanimous man to ask for nothing or scarcely
 > anything, but to give help readily, and to be dignified towards
-> people who enjoy a hiuh position but unassuming towards those of the
+> people who enjoy a high position but unassuming towards those of the
 > middle class; for it is a difficult and lofty thing to be superior
 > to the former, but easy to be so to the latter, and a lofty bearing
 > over the former is no mark of ill-breeding, but among humble people